 What is Drayage?

-Drayage is a term used in domestic and international trade, in order to describe the process of transporting goods over short distances.
-It is used for minor transporting of goods and can include the trucking of containerized cargo from one port to another, or even from one port to a railyard, where the load will begin the next phase of its journey.
-With drayage, the cargo can also be shipped directly to its ultimate destination.
+Drayage is a term used to describe the process of transporting goods over short distances.
+It includes the trucking of containerized cargo from one port to another or from a port to a railyard, where the cargo begins the next phase of its journey.

-Drayage typically serves the same metropolitan area and rarely gets out of this given area, making a faster and more efficient transport of the goods.
-This process can typically be completed within one shift of a trucker.
+Drayage typically serves the same metropolitan area and rarely gets out of the said area, making a faster and more efficient transport of the goods.
+This process is typically completed within a single shift of a trucker.

-- Inter-carrier drayage: the movement of units between short distances between different carriers.
+- Inter-carrier Drayage: The movement of units between short distances between different carriers.
 Example: moving goods from a trucking terminal to a railyard.

-- Shuttle drayage: This is when an intermodal unit is temporarily taken to a parking lot from its origin, when the hub is overcrowded.
+- Shuttle Drayage: This is when an intermodal unit is temporarily taken to a parking lot due to overcrowding at the origin hub.
 This happens for both empty and loaded units.

-- Pier drayage: This is when an intermodal unit is taken to a dock or pier from a previous rail hub, when utilizing roadways.
+- Pier Drayage: This is when highways and roads are taken to transport intermodal units to a dock or pier from a previous rail hub.